Which city is cheaper, Providence or Cincinnati?

 Both Providence and Cincinnati are popular destinations to visit in the spring with plenty of activities.

 In the spring, Cincinnati is much warmer than Providence.
-Typically, the spring temperatures in Cincinnati in April are around 56°F (14°C), and Providence is about 48°F (9°C).
+Typically, the spring temperatures in Cincinnati in April average around 56°F (14°C), and Providence averages at about 48°F (9°C).

 It's quite sunny in Providence.
 The sun comes out a lot this time of the year in Cincinnati.
 Cincinnati usually receives around the same amount of sunshine as Providence during spring.
 Cincinnati gets 215 hours of sunny skies, while Providence receives 225 hours of full sun in the spring.